-LECOM: Lake Erie College of Osteopathic Medicine, encompassing all of its academic programs whom LECOM maintains educational records.
+LECOM: Lake Erie College of Osteopathic Medicine, encompassing all of its academic programs.

+Student: Any person who has matriculated at LECOM and commenced classes, and for whom LECOM maintains educational records.
 The term does not include any individual who has applied for admission to but has not matriculated or commenced classes at LECOM.